 Even this was not an easy resolution to keep, she learned in the busy days that followed.
-Detail piled upon detail but she would not have minded tail, but she would not have minded that.
+Detail piled upon detail, but she would not have minded that.
 What made it difficult was watching Larry defer to Catherine's suggestions instead of hers; being forced to use diplomacy, argument, or downright dictatorial methods over even the smallest matters.
 Not that Catherine ever let a dispute come to